$P$-associahedra: Introduction

 We now describe affine versions of the above constructions, which have served as the original motivation for this work; see \cref{rmk:crit}. \begin{definition} An \emph{affine poset (of order $n\geq1$)} is a poset $\Pa=(\Z,\leqPa)$ such that: \begin{itemize} \item for all $i\in\Z$, $i\lPa i+n$; \item for all $i,j\in\Z$, $i\leqPa j$ if and only if $i+n\leqPa j+n$; \item $\Pa$ is \emph{strongly connected}: for all $i,j\in\Z$, we have $i\leqPa j+kn$ for some $k\geq0$. \end{itemize} \end{definition} We denote the order of $\Pa$ by $|\Pa|:=n$.

-A \emph{($\Pa$-)tube} is a convex connected nonempty subset of $\Z$ which either equals to $\Pa$ or contains at most one element in each residue class modulo $n$.
-Thus if $\t$ is a \Padash tube then so is $\t+dn$ for any $d\in\Z$, where we set $\t+dn:=\{i+dn\mid i\in\t\}$.
-We say that the tubes $\t$ and $\t+dn$ are \emph{equivalent}, and let $\eq[\t]:=\{\t+dn\mid d\in\Z\}$ denote the equivalence class of $\t$.
-A collection of tubes is called \emph{$n$-periodic} if it is a union of such equivalence classes.
+A \emph{($\Pa$-)\pipe} is a convex connected nonempty subset of $\Z$ which either equals to $\Pa$ or contains at most one element in each residue class modulo $n$.
+Thus if $\t$ is a \Padash \pipe then so is $\t+dn$ for any $d\in\Z$, where we set $\t+dn:=\{i+dn\mid i\in\t\}$.
+We say that the \pipes $\t$ and $\t+dn$ are \emph{equivalent}, and let $\eq[\t]:=\{\t+dn\mid d\in\Z\}$ denote the equivalence class of $\t$.
+A collection of \pipes is called \emph{$n$-periodic} if it is a union of such equivalence classes.